-The first major division within Christendom came in 1054, with the "Great Schism" between the Western Church and the Eastern Church, when the pope (based in Rome) and the patriarch (based in Constantinople) excommunicated each other.
-From that point forward, there were two large branches of Christianity, which came to be known as the Catholic Church (in the West) and the Orthodox Church (in the East).
+The first major division within Christendom came in 1054, with the "Great Schism" between the Western Church and the Eastern Church, when the pope (the bishop of Rome) and the patriarch of Constantinople excommunicated each other.
+From that point forward, there were two major branches of Christianity, which came to be known as the Catholic Church (in the West) and the Orthodox Church (in the East).

 The next major division was the Protestant Reformation, sparked in 1517 by Martin Luther's publication of 95 Theses against certain Catholic practices.
 By 1529, German princes were demanding the right to choose between Lutheranism and Catholicism in their territories.
 These demands were published in a document titled Protestation, giving the Protestant movement its name.